Some Characterizations Of Mixed Renewal Processes: Characterizations of mixed renewal processes via disintegrations

-\begin{rems} \normalfont {\bf (a)} If $\vS$ is countably generated and $P$ is perfect, then there always exists a disintegration $\{P_{y}\}_{y\in\vY}$ of $P$ over $Q$ consistent with any inverse-measure-preserving map $f$ from $\vO$ into $\vY$ providing that $T$ is countably generated (see \cite{fa}, Theorems 6 and 3), a product r.c.p. (see \cite{fa}, Theorem 6) and a subfield r.c.p. (see \cite{fa}, Theorems 6 and 2).
-So, in most cases appearing in applications (e.g. Polish spaces) all types of disintegrations always exist.
+\begin{rems} \normalfont {\bf (a)} If $\vS$ is countably generated and $P$ is perfect, then there always exists a disintegration $\{P_{y}\}_{y\in\vY}$ of $P$ over $Q$ consistent with any inverse-measure-preserving map $f$ from $\vO$ into $\vY$ providing that $T$ is countably generated (see \cite{fa}, Theorems 6 and 3) and a subfield r.c.p. (see \cite{fa}, Theorems 6 and 2).
+So, in most cases appearing in applications (e.g. Polish spaces) these two types of disintegrations always exist.

-{\bf (b)} Note also that the hypothesis ``perfect'' for the existence of a disintegration consistent with $f$ is in fact necessary (see \cite{fa}, Theorem 4$^{\prime}$).

-{\bf (c)} Let $\{P_y\}_{y\in\vY}$ be a disintegration of $P$ over $Q$, and let $f$ be an inverse-measure-preserving map from $\vO$ into $\vY$.
+{\bf (b)} Let $\{P_y\}_{y\in\vY}$ be a disintegration of $P$ over $Q$, and let $f$ be an inverse-measure-preserving map from $\vO$ into $\vY$.
 Then the following are equivalent: